 However, what is further interesting to know is the fact that there was a time when this place was considered quite prosperous.
 Hard to believe, isn't it?
 There was a time when this place was inhabited by the Paliwal Brahmins which in itself is a sign of prosperity.

 But then for some unknown reasons, around the 19th century, this village was left completely abandoned.
 Experts and many others claim that it happened due to the dwindling water supply, owing to the persecution by Jaisalmer’s State Minister, Salim Singh.
-Lately, a study was also conducted to analyse the reasons for such exodus and the conclusion suggested that it might be due to an earthquake.
+Lately, a study was also conducted to analyze the reasons for such exodus and the conclusion suggested that it might be due to an earthquake.
 Perhaps it was because of this reason that Kuldhara acquired the reputation of a haunted site.
 And, then it was sometime only around 2010 that this village was essentially developed as a tourist spot.

 Historically, the village of Kuldhara was established by the Brahmin community.
 These Brahmins, as they had originated from a place known as Pali, are called Paliwalas.
 A history book written by Laxmi Chand in 1899, Tawarikh-i-Jaisalmer, describes that a Brahmin named Kadhan was the first person who came to settle in this village.
 He also successfully excavated a pond named Udhansar in the village.

-Jaisalmer Fort.
-One of the most revered forts in India, Jaisalmer Fort carries a certain aura around itself which is one of the reasons why great number of tourists visit it on an annual basis.
+One of the most revered forts in India, Jaisalmer Fort carries a certain aura around itself which is one of the reasons why a great number of tourists visit it on an annual basis.
 It was built around 1156 AD by Rajput Rawal and is the second oldest fort in Rajasthan.
 Just to witness the beauty of this interesting historical phenomenon living and breathing, even in the present is reason enough to visit and explore this fort.

-Desert National Park.
 It is situated near Jaisalmer and Barmer and covers an area of about 3162 sq. km.
 This national park is actually a brilliant example of the ecosystem thriving in the Thar desert.
 It is actually a haven for the migratory birds as this place offers just the right kind of ecological balance for their survival.